rpi-graduate-council/grad-wiki/Living/Bus and Transportation CDTA Map.md

 The CDTA can be used with your RPI ID [_FREE_ of charge](https://info.rpi.edu/parking-and-transportation/cdta-bus-service/), just swipe when you enter the bus.
 #### Overview
 The [Capital District Transportation Authority (CDTA)](https://www.cdta.org/routes) provides a regular route bus service, shuttle systems and paratransit services.
 CDTA subsidiaries own and operate the Rensselaer Rail and Saratoga Springs Train Stations.
 CDTA also operates the Northway (NX) Xpress Commuter Service between Saratoga County and downtown Albany (add link).
 #### Map
-<iframe src="https://www.cdta.org/service-map/" width="640" height="480"></iframe>
+Live map with all routes can be found [here](https://www.cdta.org/service-map/)

 ## Bike

-### CDPHP Cycle
+### CDPHP _Cycle!_
-[CDPHP _Cycle!](https://info.rpi.edu/dean-students/09/19/2018/cdphp-cycle-comes-rensselaer) and Rensselaer Polytechnic Institute (RPI) have partnered to offer free, unlimited riding to students, faculty, and staff under a new CDPHP _Cycle!_ Access agreement.
+[CDPHP _Cycle!_](https://info.rpi.edu/dean-students/09/19/2018/cdphp-cycle-comes-rensselaer) and Rensselaer Polytechnic Institute (RPI) have partnered to offer free, unlimited riding to students, faculty, and staff.

 ## Train
 ### Amtrak